marcstern14/Card_Hand_Class/README.md

 This project was done as part of a Data Structures in Python course at Montclair State University, as part of my MS in Data Science (completed Summer 2020).

 Please find Card_Hand_Class.pdf file for full documentation.
-The positional list and doubly linked base code is provided by the textbook, "Data Structures and Algorithms in Python by Michael T. Goodrich Roberto Tamassia Michael H. Goldwasser."
+All imported code is provided by the textbook, "Data Structures and Algorithms in Python by Michael T. Goodrich Roberto Tamassia Michael H. Goldwasser."